-Death to Spies: Moment of Truth is a very difficult stealth based third person game that promises a challenge to any fan of stealth gameplay.
+Death to Spies: Moment of Truth is a difficult stealth based adventure played from a third person perspective that seeks to challenge any fan of the stealth genre.
 Set in a World War II setting you’ll find a familiar video game location although unlike many other war games that focus on the direct battles of this conflict you’ll instead be helping your side win through spy tactics.

-- A difficult game with plenty of challenges across the World War II setting.
+- A difficult spy stealth game with plenty of challenges across the World War II setting.

-- Lack of help and tutorials forces you to explore the mechanics on your own.
+- Lack of mechanic based tutorials forces players to explore the mechanics on your own with trial and error.

-- Beautifully presented game world with great immersion.
+- Beautifully presented game world with great immersion and attention to detail.

 - Plenty of weapons, vehicles and stealth mechanics to master as you explore multiple paths to your objective.

 Review Platform: PC